ABC cancels "Roseanne" after Barr's racist tweet

 Stellar ratings and an apology weren't enough to mitigate Roseanne Barr's racist comments, and now ABC is pulling the plug on "Roseanne."
-ABC Entertainment president Channing Dungey says the network has decided to cancel the "Roseanne" reboot.
+ABC Entertainment president Channing Dungey confirmed the network has decided to cancel the "Roseanne" reboot following Barr's tweet comparing former Obama White House aide Valerie Jarrett to an ape.

-Dungey said in a statement to CBS News, "Roseanne's Twitter statement is abhorrent, repugnant and inconsistent with our values, and we have decided to cancel her show."
+Dungey said in a statement, "Roseanne's Twitter statement is abhorrent, repugnant and inconsistent with our values, and we have decided to cancel her show."
 In 2016, Dungey made headlines when she became the first African-American to run the entertainment division of a major broadcast television network.

+Bob Iger, chairman and CEO of The Walt Disney Company, which owns ABC, shared Dungey's statement on Twitter and added the comment, "There was only one thing to do here, and that was the right thing."

+ICM Partners, the talent agency that represents Barr, also dropped her as a client.
+The company sent an email to all of its employees saying, "We are all greatly distressed by the disgraceful and unacceptable tweet from Roseanne Barr this morning.
+What she wrote is antithetical to our core values, both as individuals and as an agency.
+Consequently, we have notified her that we will not represent her.
+Effective immediately, Roseanne Barr is no longer a client."

 "I apologize to Valerie Jarrett and to all Americans.
 I am truly sorry for making a bad joke about her politics and her looks.
 I should have known better.
 Forgive me-my joke was in bad taste."
 But the apology was clearly not enough for ABC.